Fifis/STATEC-CMP/README.md

 * FEATURE: SA: `diagnoseSeasonality()`: with mts, try-catch the errors, return, the good results, and report what went wrong
 * FEATURE: SA: `getStat()`: add positivity/negativity of adj. check
 * DOCUMENTATION: SA: example with outlier and missed level shift
-* DOCUMENTATION: SA: example with a constant series (no variability) and fail-safe
-* DOCUMENTATION: SA: example with a chaotic series (e.g. data entry error, using 10^6 units and then, not) and fail-safe
 * DOCUMENTATION: SA: example with custom chunks ending with c(NA, NA) lookup to take whatever the last date is
 * TEST: SA: "S:/Projets/Conjoncture EPR/SEAS_ADJ/3_Branches/Secteur financier/Nouveaux crédits_cvs.xls"